US-listed · CBOE · FIF-eligible (above NZ$50K)

 UVXY is the US-listed ticker for ProShares Ultra VIX Short-Term Futures ETF, issued by ProShares.
 Designed to deliver 1.5× the daily return of the S&P 500 VIX Short-Term Futures Index.
 Combines contango decay with leverage decay; among the most decay-prone ETFs available.
 TER is 0.95% per year.

-Where can I buy UVXY from New Zealand?
+Where to buy UVXY from New Zealand

-NZ tax
+NZ tax treatment

 How is UVXY taxed for NZ investors?